cssh-rwth/fairceptron/README.md

 # fairceptron

-> Frontend for measuring perceptions of algorithmic fairness
+> Frontend and server for measuring perceptions of algorithmic fairness

 ## Build Setup